Childhood Lead Poisoning and the Environment

 Lead from paints, ceramic products, caulking, and pipe solder has been dramatically reduced in the United States due to health concerns.
 In 1978, lead-based paints were banned from use in homes.
 Lead has also been removed from gasoline.
 However, lead can still be found in the environment.
 People, especially children, are still being exposed.

 The health effects associated with lead are the same whether it enters the body through breathing or swallowing.
-Lead can affect almost every organ and system in the body.
-The main target for lead toxicity is the nervous system.
+Lead can affect almost every organ and system in the body, especially the nervous system.

-Lead poisoning can cause learning disabilities, behavioral problems, and, at very high levels, seizures, coma, and even death.
-Because lead poisoning often occurs with no obvious symptoms, it frequently goes unrecognized.
+Lead poisoning can cause learning disabilities and behavioral problems.
+At very high levels, it can also cause seizures, coma, and even death.
+Lead poisoning frequently goes unrecognized because it often occurs with no obvious symptoms.

-The Centers for Disease Control and Prevention (CDC) considers a blood lead level (BLL) of 10 micrograms of lead per deciliter of blood (µg/dL) or greater to be elevated and to require individualized case management.
-However, recent studies suggest that adverse health effects exist in children at blood lead levels less than 10 µg/dL.
+The Centers for Disease Control and Prevention (CDC) considers a blood lead level (BLL) of 5 micrograms of lead per deciliter of blood (µg/dL) or greater to be elevated and to require individualized personal follow-up.
 No safe level of lead exposure has been identified.

 This symbol means you are leaving the CDC.gov Web site.
 For more information, please see CDC's Exit Notification and Disclaimer policy.